stokesy56/jenkins-master-and-webhook/README.md

-Hey this is a readme file for making a jenkins webhook.
+Hey this is a readme file for making a jenkins webhook. :sushi: